 Tips

-- PDF: most computers have Adobe Reader (in order to view PDFs) pre-installed.
+• PDF: most computers have Adobe Reader (in order to view PDFs) pre-installed.
 Click here if you do not have Adobe Reader yet.
-When you upload a PDF, the fonts should be embedded.
-Click here to see how that should be done.

 FAQ